|

 is now well accepted that women's risk of atherosclerosis

-(hardening of the arteries) increases after menopause.
+of the arteries) increases after menopause.
+Estrogen

-Estrogen replacement therapy seems to reverse this trend.
+replacement therapy seems to reverse this trend.

-New evidence suggests that a
+New evidence

-levels diminish with age.
-While research is not as complete
+their testosterone levels diminish with age.
+While research

-as for women, the clinical findings point to an association
+for women, the clinical findings point to an association

 between low-testosterone levels and an increase in